Matching Sneakers

 Beadie sat in the sun beneath the carriage window with her arm on the sill, flicking her fingers in the warm wind that rushed in.
 She’d sat like this every afternoon for the forty-five minute commute home on the Blue Line, which ran from the university at the port out to The Valley, where she was staying.
 She brought her arm in from the sill and rotated it in front of her, wondering if she was getting more brown, and then ran it along her forehead where sweat had beaded.

 Three people sat opposite her, like an audience.
-One of the girls, short and dark, had put her tennis shoes on the empty seat next to Beadie, and the other sat straight up in the lap of a huge man, who held her arms and caressed her fingers like a lover.
+One of the girls, short and dark, had put her tennis shoes on the empty seat next to Beadie, and the other sat straight up in the lap of a huge man, who held her arms and caressed her fingers gently.
 None of them was older than twenty-five but the big guy looked senior.

 ‘Did you think any more about it?’ said the short, dark girl, leaning forward.
 Her name was Anvi.

-‘I don’t know, I think I’d rather just go to the lawns,’ Beadie said.
+‘I don’t know, I think I’d rather just go to the lawns and finish my work,’ Beadie said.

 ‘But I wouldn’t feel comfortable going by myself.’